OmPrakashGope/E-Cart/README.md

 # E-Cart
-E-Cart is a e-commerce website designed with the help of javafx
+E-Cart is an e-commerce website designed with the help of javafx